 On any given Sunday, Singaporean families make a beeline for Changi Airport.
 Their bags aren’t packed, they haven’t got their passports and they don’t have boarding passes.
 They don’t need them; they aren’t going anywhere.
-They’re at the airport because it’s just that good – so good that it’s been rated the best in the world by Skytrax for four years running.
+They’re at the airport because it’s just that good.
 There are so many things to keep travellers – and locals – entertained that it’s impossible to explore them all in one visit.
 Changi is one of the world’s busiest airports and it’s a strategic stopover between continents.
 If you’ve ever flown between Australia and the northern hemisphere, you’ve probably spent some time at Changi.

 Zoom down four storeys on Singapore’s tallest slide.
 The slide, located in Terminal 3, is 12 metres high and thrillingly vertiginous (sliders can reach a speed of six metres per second).

 If you’re in Singapore for a few hours, take advantage of Changi Airport’s complimentary tours around the city.
 They take in sites such as the Merlion, the Esplanade and the towering Marina Bay Sands.

 Movie theatres in terminal 3 screen new releases, kids’ films and classics on an ever-changing schedule free of charge, 24 hours a day.

 Changi Airport proudly proclaims the Butterfly Garden to be the world’s first butterfly habitat in an airport.
 We would add that it has to be the world’s only butterfly habitat in an airport (prove us wrong).
 The steamy tropical garden is full of lush flowering plants, a six-metre waterfall and about 1000 beautiful butterflies.